 The City is currently working with Herrera consultants to develop and test a customized treatment media which improves phosphorus removal in a sand filter type of system.
 The media is slated for pilot project installation in early 2019 at a City stormwater treatment vault in the Pullman St right-of-way near Silver Beach Elementary.
 In order for this system to be designed for use in the Park Place facility, the City must complete field research and performance monitoring as required by the Department of Ecology’s Technology Assessment Protocol – Ecology (TAPE) process.
 The TAPE process requires at least one full season of monitoring and continual observations through a typical maintenance cycle.

-The project will be funded by the following: Grant: Department of Ecology Stormwater Financial Assistance Program (SFAP), Non-Grant Eligible Items: City of Bellingham Watershed Fund, Grant Match Funds: City of Bellingham Storm and Surface Water Utility
+The project will be funded by the Department of Ecology Stormwater Financial Assistance Program (SFAP), City of Bellingham Watershed Fund, City of Bellingham Storm and Surface Water Utility.

 - Vicinity Map

 Phone: (360) 778-7942

 Projects that are currently under construction are featured in our weekly project news releases.
 Please check the news releases below for the most recent project updates and sign up to receive City news updates directly to your email inbox.